replikativ/konserve/interop/windows-durability/README.md

 Run the `Windows durability API probes` workflow on this PR.
 One Windows 2025 runner executes JDK 21, GraalVM JDK 25, the same Java source compiled to a tiny native executable, and direct Win32 calls through PowerShell/.NET P/Invoke.
+The integration stage also resolves Clojure dependencies and tests Konserve.
-No Datahike build, Clojure dependencies, or new runtime library dependency.
+No Datahike build or new native runtime library dependency is introduced.
 All operations are batched, with JSONL artifacts and one Actions summary table.

 Java compares forced staging + atomic rename, post-rename destination force,